iamtheyammer/data-science-sp25/challenges/c03-stang-assignment.md

     outliers that support the above claim, but it is still contradicted by the graph.
 - Is this evidence *conclusive* one way or another?
   - No, this evidence is not conclusive.
-There are only 6-7 trials per thickness, and they all use a flat sheet of metal - had the size of the sample been expanded (also adding more material) rather than increasing the thickness, it is possible that we would see a different result.
+There may be different qualities of aluminum based on how they were made, therefore aluminum from manufacturers/processes could produce different results.

 # References